aloosley/faim/README.md

 Note above, the scores above are normalized between 0 and 1 because FAIM expects this to be able calculate meaningful fair score distributions (don't worry, FAIM will raise an error if non normalized scores are passed).

+#### Fit
-Now train a FAIM model that maps scores between a balance of one or more of the three fairness criteria above (below a balance between calibration and balance for the negative class is used for example purposes):
+Now fit a FAIM model that maps scores between a balance of one or more of the three fairness criteria above (below a balance between calibration and balance for the negative class is used for example purposes):

 ```python